periph/gohci/README.md

 - Each check's stdout is attached to the gist as they complete.
 - The commit's status is updated "_live_" on Github.
 This is pretty cool to see in action on a GitHub PR.
-- `gohci` exits whenever the executable or `gohci.yml` is updated; making it easy to use an auto-updating mechanism.
+- `gohci-worker` exits whenever the executable or `gohci.yml` is updated; making it easy to use an auto-updating mechanism.

 Not convinced?
 Read the [FAQ.md](FAQ.md) for additional information.